jlouthan/jenrama/README.md

 `worker-logs/` folder contains the stdout logs for each worker, labeled with their job IDs

+The logs in the three above folders are wiped and overwritten each time you run start_sparrow

 ### If there are new local changes to propogate to the cluster:

 1. Build the project locally with `mvn package`